quirimmo/rock-paper-scissors-lizard-spock/README.md

 ### Any kind of node dependency or issues with npm in general

-Using a lot of technologies through **npm**, if you encounter any issue installing node dependencies, please let me know and I will check it out and provide you the solution for eventually fix them.
+Using a lot of technologies through **npm**, if you encounter any issue installing node dependencies, please let me know and I will check it out and provide you the solution in order to fix them.

 ### E2E tests failures

 When running the e2e tests, please be sure to keep close any other `gulp serve` process.
-The `gulp protractor-test` will start automatically it and it could fail if an instance is already up and running.
+The `gulp protractor-test` will start automatically it and the task could fail if an instance is already up and running.

-Sometimes it may happen when using e2e tests through selenium that the browser will not open or sync in time.
-In these cases simply stop the process and run again `gulp protractor-test`.
+Sometimes it may happen when using e2e tests through selenium that the browser will not open or sync in time, depending on your machine status etc. In these cases simply stop the process and run again `gulp protractor-test`.